gramineproject/graphene/README.md

 Graphene Library OS is tested to be compiling and running on Ubuntu 14.04/16.04 (both server and desktop version), along with Linux kernel 3.5/3.14/4.4.
-We recommand to build and install Graphene with the same host platform.
+We recommend to build and install Graphene with the same host platform.
 Other distributions of 64-bit Linux can potentially, but the result is not guaranteed.
 If you find Graphene not working on other distributions, please contact us with a detailed bug report.